jarviscog/dominion-engine/README.md

 - `Node` does not contain any logic
     - No "If x then y".
 This happens when converting from a NodeTemplate to a node
     - No Player Decisions
-    - No Player Decisions
+    - No conditional checks or loops
-- All nodes should be reversible
+- All nodes should be easily reversible

 ### RuntimeI32, RuntimeCardName, RuntimeCardType